Collateral Security

 ECC accepts a wide variety of highly liquid bonds as collateral.

-However, ECC only accepts securities that are both
+ECC only accepts bonds that are both

-• The remaining time to maturity needs to be 15 calendar days or more
+• the remaining time to maturity needs to be 15 calendar days or more

-• No optionalities and inflation-linked coupon structure
+• no optionalities and inflation-linked coupon structure

-• Acceptable risk profile based on the internal risk assessment
+• acceptable risk profile based on the internal risk assessment

 • individual issuers